 For purposes of describing the status quo economic situation, data for port areas in California and Oregon south of Cape Falcon during 2004 to 2016 are used, excluding the two closure years (2008 and 2009) since those two years are not representative of possible outcomes under the current status quo control rule.
+This range of years spans recent history with both high and low escapement levels that could reasonably be expected in future years.
+There are currently five salmon rebuilding plans in development, including three Washington coho stocks, which are using the same 2004-2016 range for the economic analysis.
+This consistency may help simplify resulting management decisions if the economic analyses were comparable across all five plans.

 Estimates of total personal income impacts in the affected coastal communities in California and Oregon south of Cape Falcon during the period for the non-tribal commercial ocean troll salmon fishery averaged approximately \$25.6 million (in inflation-adjusted 2016 dollars), ranging from \$4.6 million in 2010 to \$57.6 million in 2004, and for the ocean recreational salmon fishery averaged approximately \$19.9 million, ranging from \$10.2 million in 2010 to \$29.7 million in 2013.
 Total coastal community personal income impacts from the combined non-tribal commercial troll and recreational salmon fisheries conducted in ocean areas averaged approximately \$45.6 million during the period, ranging from \$14.8 million in 2010 to \$85.1 million in 2004.